Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Amplitude analysis

 The minimisation is based on the~\textsc{Mint2} interface~\cite{Mint2} to the \textsc{Minuit2} minimisation algorithm~\cite{James:1975dr,Brun:1997pa}.
 The presence of the \emph{sWeights} in the log-likelihood function is known to produce incorrect estimates of the statistical uncertainties computed by \textsc{Minuit2}~\cite{Langenbruch:2019nwe,sweights}.
 Consequently, the uncertainties for the parameters from the covariant amplitude fit are instead estimated by a bootstrapping procedure with data~\cite{Efron:1979bxm}.

 The~$\Kstarz$ resonance is the only intermediate vector contribution which needs to be included and its BW parameters are determined separately from the fit to the \Bd and~\Bs samples.
 For the production amplitude of the $K\pi$ $S$-wave model, an abductive-heuristic approach is adopted to set the order of the polynomials representing the magnitude and phase energy dependence.
 Through repeated fits to the data, the polynomial order is iteratively increased, terminating before reaching the point at which the change in $-2\log\mathcal{L}$ no longer corresponds to an improvement of at least three standard deviations~($\sigma$).
 In the~\Bd sample, two polynomial orders are necessary for both the magnitude and phase, while for the~\Bs sample, two orders are still sufficient for the phase, while four orders are needed in the magnitude.
+Based on previous studies, the next-leading charmless contribution to the final state is expected to arise from the \theKstarzTwo resonance~\cite{LHCb-PAPER-2019-004,LHCb-PAPER-2017-048}.
+However, since its residual contribution in the elastic region is estimated to be negligible, the inclusion of this state is considered as a systematic uncertainty.

 The~\mbox{\decay{\Bds}{\Kstarz \Kstarzb}} contribution in a relative $S$-wave configuration serves as the reference amplitude, with its complex coupling fixed to unity along the real axis.
 Without flavour tagging, it is not possible in this final state to measure the phase difference between the overall~\CP-even and \CP-odd amplitudes, thus the phase of the~\mbox{\decay{\Bds}{\Kstarz \Kstarzb}} contribution in a relative $P$-wave configuration is also set to zero.
 Since amplitude analyses involve multidimensional parameter spaces, the initial parameter values may result in local, rather than global, minima of the $-2\log \mathcal{L}$ function.
 To find the global minimum, a large number of fits are performed where the initial values of the complex couplings are randomised.
 The fit result with the smallest $-2\log \mathcal{L}$ value out of the ensemble is then taken as the baseline result.
 No secondary solutions are found within 25 (13) units of $-2\log \mathcal{L}$ of this baseline for the \Bs (\Bd) amplitude fit.